Chapter 42:

 “Jorseph is a good kid.
 Yeah, he gave me all sorts of trouble, but I’m sure he can be useful.
 And if anything happened to him, his mother would be devastated.”

-The dragon nodded, “I can’t promise the foolish child won’t get himself killed.
+The gold boss nodded, “I can’t promise the foolish child won’t get himself killed.
 But I’d much rather he’d live.
 Let’s make a fresh deal.
 When the time comes, you’re going to be the hero of this story.
 They’re going to build statues of you.
 You’ll be worth millions.
 In exchange, no more of these side hustles.
 You work exclusively for me.”

 Grabby’s eye glittered as it opened wide.
 Lashes curled, “Yes, yes, of course, I’ll only work exclusively for you and no more secrets.
 I won’t break any of the cameras or listening devices you place in my library either.
 You’ll know about every item at every stage of construction!”